Leadership Strategy Traps: The Top 2 to Avoid

 2. The Business Strategy Is Not Actionable

-An Example of An Actionable Strategy
+An Example of an Actionable Strategy: NVIDIA

 The Bottom Line